William de la Pole, 1st Duke of Suffolk: Biography

+The day of my departing from this land.

-The following three years saw the near-complete loss of the English possessions in northern France (Rouen, Normandy etc.).
+Your true and loving fatherThe following three years saw the near-complete loss of the English possessions in northern France (Rouen, Normandy etc.).
 Suffolk could not avoid taking the blame for these failures, partly because of the loss of Maine and Anjou through his marriage negotiations regarding Henry VI.
 When parliament met in November 1449, the opposition showed its strength by forcing the treasurer, Adam Moleyns, to resign.

 Moleyns was murdered by sailors at Portsmouth on 9 January 1450.
-Suffolk, realizing that an attack on himself was inevitable, boldly challenged his enemies in parliament, appealing to the long and honourable record of his public services.
+Suffolk, realising that an attack on himself was inevitable, boldly challenged his enemies in parliament, appealing to the long and honourable record of his public services.
 However, on 28 January he was arrested, imprisoned in the Tower of London and impeached in parliament by the Commons.

 The King intervened to protect his favourite, who was banished for five years, but on his journey to Calais his ship was intercepted by the ship Nicholas of the Tower.
 Suffolk was captured, subjected to a mock trial, and executed by beheading.
+The alchemist John Stacy supposedly predicted Suffolk's death.
+Stacy had warned Suffolk to beware of "the tower".
+Writing to John Paston in 1450, William Lomner reported how Stacy had advised Suffolk that "if he might escape the danger of the Tower, he should be safe".
+Following his impeachment, Suffolk was therefore relieved that, instead of being sent to the Tower, he was exiled.
+But when he sailed from England, his ship was boarded by a privateer; he was murdered and his body dumped near Dover.
+The name of the ship that had attacked his own was Nicholas of the Tower.
 His body was later found on the sands near Dover, and was probably brought to a church in Suffolk, possibly Wingfield.
 He was interred in the Carthusian Priory in Hull by his widow Alice, as was his wish, and not in the church at Wingfield, as is often stated.
 The Priory, founded in 1377 by his grandfather the first Earl of Suffolk, was dissolved in 1539, and most of the original buildings did not survive the two Civil War sieges of Hull in 1642 and 1643.